-- 1. If temporary shores are not used, a builder may not stand on the bridge or occupy it in any way such that the bridge supports the builder's body weight.
-However, a builder may lean on the bridge if both feet remain on the river bank. - 2.
-A builder may lift or carry only one member at a time.
-No bundling allowed. - 3.
-An assembly may not be lifted nor carried by one builder alone. - 4.
-Two or more builders may lift or carry only one assembly at a time. - 5.
-Nothing may be thrown. - 6.
-A builder may not stand in the river. - 7.
-A builder must stay within the limits of the access roads and river banks. - 8.
-A builder may not cross the wingwalls. - 9.
-The safety support as well as shores on both banks must be in place and properly adjusted before a builder climbs onto the bridge. - 10.
-A builder may not cross the abutments except to climb onto the bridge with shores and safety support in place. - 11.
-No member, cable or assembly may be carried while climbing onto the bridge. - 12.
-A builder may not cross the river by jumping, by temporary scaffolding, or any other way except on the substantially completed bridge with shores and safety support in place. - 13.
-A member, cable or assembly may not be laid down except in the staging yards, on the abutments, and on the shores.
-A member, cable or assembly may not be leaned against an abutment, shore or safety support.
+1. If temporary shores are not used, a builder may not stand on the bridge or occupy it in any other way such that the bridge supports the builder's body weight.
+However, a builder may lean on the bridge if both feet remain on the river bank.

+2. A builder may lift or carry only one member or cable with fittings at a time.

+3. An assembly may not be lifted nor carried by one builder alone.

+4. Two or more builders may lift or carry only one assembly at a time.

+5. Nothing may be thrown.

+6. A builder may not stand in the river.

+7. A builder must stay within the limits of the access roads and river banks.

+8. A builder may not cross the wingwalls.

+9. The safety support as well as shores on both banks must be in place and properly adjusted before a builder climbs onto the bridge.

+10. A builder may not cross the abutments except to climb onto the bridge with shores and safety support in place.

+11. No member, cable or assembly may be carried while climbing onto the bridge.

+12. A builder may not cross the river by jumping, by temporary scaffolding, or any other way except on a substantially completed bridge with shores and safety support in place.

+13. A member, cable or assembly may not be laid down except in the staging yards, on the abutments, on the temporary shores and on the bridge.
+A member, cable or assembly may not be leaned against an abutment, shore, safety support, or the bridge.

-- 14. A constructed portion of the bridge may be slid horizontally, provided that it is supported by any combination of two or more shores and abutments. - 15.
-One side or end of a constructed portion of the bridge may be moved a few inches in any direction in order to align a connection.
+14. A constructed portion of the bridge may be slid horizontally, provided that it is supported by any combination of two or more shores and abutments.

+15. One side or end of a constructed portion of the bridge may be moved a few inches in any direction in order to align a connection.